 Check out this fun video on how to train your dog to put their toys in a box.

-What Not to Do about Your Puppy Hiding Their Food
+What Not to Do About Your Puppy Hiding Their Food

 So we’ve talked about what to do about your puppy hiding their things, but what you should not do is just as important.
 Make sure not to do any of these things or you may be causing more problems further down the line.

-Make a Big Deal About It
+Don’t Make a Big Deal About It

 Drawing attention to your puppy’s behavior is a sure way to reinforce it.
 Whether it’s good or bad attention Dogs are smart and they know when something they are doing is affecting you and getting a reaction.
-Sometimes that’s about as smart as they get though.

 There have been some studies done that suggest dogs learn in a way that is very similar to how children learn.